jana991/rg-project/PROJECT-DESCRIPTION-TEMPLATE.md

 # Lighthouse in the sea

-58/2020 - Jana Radivojević
+58/2020 - Jana Radivojević \
-Scene of a boat passing by a lone lighthouse in the sea, when the key G is pressed, lighthouse light will start rotating, after a few seconds the boat starts moving and the lightouse light turns red
+Scene of a boat passing by a lone lighthouse in the sea

 ## Controls

-W -> Camera forwards
+W -> Camera forwards\
-S -> Camera backwards
+S -> Camera backwards\
-A -> Camera left
+A -> Camera left\
-D -> Camera right
+D -> Camera right\
-G -> Activate light event chain
+G -> Activate light event chain\
 K -> Toggle GUI

 ## Features
+When the key G is pressed, lighthouse light will start rotating, after a few seconds the boat starts moving and the lightouse light turns red.\
+When the key K is pressed, you can toggle GUI, in which you can change the settings of the directional and spot light.
 ### Fundamental:

 [X] Model with lighting